Bitter Orange

 Just like with the essential oils, we can get a range of different aromatic hydrosol from the bitter orange plant.
 They have both culinary and cosmetic uses.
 Orange blossom water is the aqueous part of the same hydro-distillation that gives us neroli essential oil.
 You don’t usually get a very large yield of essential oil in hydro distillations, but it’s really the best way to extract the delicate flavour of the flowers via a still—gently (or ‘low and slow’ as we call it).
 If you were to steam-distil the flowers alone, the steam would turn them into a solid plug in the column, and wouldn’t be able to pass through the material.
 Some products sold as ‘orange blossom water’ are not true hydrosols, and don’t come from distillation—these will often be much cheaper, and coloured.

-My favourite citrus distillation for hydrosol is a steam distillation of the tender leaves and young fruit.
+A favourite citrus distillation for hydrosol in The Lab is a steam distillation of the tender leaves and young fruit.
 Pick the young tips of the plant when it’s formed a cluster of flowers and baby fruits that are just setting—there will be a tuft of green leaves encircling it and a soft stem.
 These can be steam distilled as there is enough firm material to create pathways in the column for the steam to pass through.
 Hydrosol like these make a wonderful base for a hydrogel, or other scented aqueous-based creams.

 Spirits